top of page

 Single Color

-Healthcare environments can be made more personal and human-centered in a variety of ways, including addressing the needs of family and staff as well as patients, providing patients with an element of control, providing a variety of spaces and furniture options to choose from, and encouraging patient mobility.
+to creating healthcare environments involves providing patients with an element of control, providing a variety of spaces and furniture options to choose from, and encouraging patient mobility

 I then designed icons for each of the different sections (the full set can be found HERE) and then began to sketch infographic layouts inspired by the brand identity parameters set out in the earlier stages of the project.